Van Pelt Manor: 3909 Spruce Street, Philadelphia, PA 19104-6004

 Gregory College House, small in size, cozy in feel, immersive in academic focus and overflowing with events, is a time-tested and proudly idiosyncratic alternative to the larger College Houses.

 Gregory is old in tradition but new in condition.
 Penn’s College House system was born in Van Pelt Manor and Class of 1925, the two matching 4-story buildings that make up Gregory; these innovative communities were the first to incorporate live-in faculty, to offer academic credit for living-learning programs, and to organize student-run computer support and student-spearheaded event calendars.
-But Gregory is also the most recently-renovated House, featuring elegant wings of public space consciously designed to enhance this rich legacy.
+Gregory received a full renovation in 2015, featuring elegant wings of public space consciously designed to enhance this rich legacy.

 Gregory is also a unique mix of the private and the social; all residents, including freshmen, have their own bedroom and within-suite bathroom, affording them plenty of breathing space when they need it, but no community offers as many opportunities for students to hang out with their neighbors at regular social get-togethers.
 Gregory is not party central and would never want to be; it is an ideal community for students who value their space and study time, but love the idea of a lively environment–averaging close to 30 House-wide events every week! – where they can get to know just about everyone, including staff and faculty, not just for one year but potentially four.
 The blessing (or curse) of living in Gregory is the unending stream of eccentric emails about everything going on in the House that night.
 Not that our students aren’t always venturing out; Gregorians are as over-committed as any Penn student, taking part in a wide range of campus organizations, teams and performing arts groups, or simply the vibrant restaurant scene on the west end of campus, but they appreciate the fact that they will always have a family waiting for them when they get back home.